Baby Sleep Habits: The Good and The Better

 Better Habit: Understand why these wakings occur so you reduce your stress during this time.

 At around 4 months, your baby’s natural progression of sleep during the night might involve multiple night wakings — not because they’re hungry, the way a newborn might wake, but simply because that’s the way sleep works even into adulthood.
-We go from light sleep, to deep sleep, to dream sleep, then wake briefly before repeating the cycle.
+We go from light sleep to deep sleep, to dream sleep, then wake briefly before repeating the cycle.
 While most babies will sleep for long night sleep periods by six months, about a third continue to wake.[7]
 Some will settle into a pattern of fewer night wakings, only to revert to waking more often again.
 Others don’t seem to ever get into longer night sleep, with a few continuing to struggle well into middle childhood.[8]

 • Good Habit: Introduce associations that help your baby get to sleep.